CentreForHydrology/Introduction_to_R/IntroToR.md

 ========================================================
 author: Kevin Shook
 date: November 23, 2017
+autosize: true
+css: style.css

 Objectives
 ========================================================
 - To explain what R is, and what it can be used for
   - Will focus on *why* and *what*, rather than *how*
   - Future seminars will cover details of how to use R
   - Will be giving a live demonstration of some of the capabilities of R

 Typical research workflow:
 ========================================================